nickjj/ansible-xampp/README.md

 ## Usage

-To start the server: `sudo /opt/lampp/lampp start`.
+To start the server: `sudo /opt/lampp/lampp start`

-To stop the server: `sudo /opt/lampp/lampp stop`.
+To stop the server: `sudo /opt/lampp/lampp stop`

 ## Installation